-If no planning permission has been granted, or the works taking place differ to those that were allowed by the permission, or you believe permission is required, complete our Report a Breach of Planning Control form and email it to email@example.com with any supporting information.
+If no planning permission has been granted, or the works taking place differ to those that were allowed by the permission, or you believe permission is required, complete our online Report a Breach of Planning Control web form .

-Please fully complete the form.
-Anonymous reports, or those not using the above form, will not normally be pursued.
+Anonymous or incomplete reports, or those not using the above form, will not normally be pursued.

 Your complaint will be registered, triaged and passed to a case officer.
 Priority will be given to those that require swift action.
 All complaints will be dealt with in accordance with our Enforcement Protocol.